-Besides being a great way to save money on transportation costs, overnight buses are also much better for optimising your travel time.
+Besides being a great way to save money on transportation costs, overnight buses are also excellent for optimising your travel time.
 You leave a city at dusk, arrive in another at dawn with the full day ahead, and you’ve saved a night’s accommodation costs in the process.
 On the contrary, taking daytime flights – even if the route is just a couple of hours – usually wipes out a whole day that could otherwise be spent exploring.

 By taking a few simple steps to prepare for your overnight bus, you can avoid frustrating situations and give yourselves a good shot at a decent night’s sleep.